Applications for the 2023 mentoring program are now closed.

 Are you an early or mid-career statistician seeking support to develop your career?
 Or are you a more experienced statistician looking for opportunities to share your skills and career experiences with a new generation of statisticians?

-Following a successful pilot in 2020, hosted by the Biostatistics and Bioinformatics section, the SSA has launched a new mentoring program open to all members.
+Following a successful pilot in 2020, hosted by the Biostatistics and Bioinformatics section, the SSA Mentoring Committee was established to run an annual mentoring program, to support SSA members.

 - Applications to take part in the program will be open once a year to all SSA members.
 The program will run for six months.